mahuntington/panpsychism/unit_01/w02d04/homework/memory_starter/memory.md

 	- if no match is found
 		- the text of the clicked cards should be set back to empty
 		- the found and clicked classes should both be removed
+		- BONUS: use setTimeout to keep your cards showing for a hot moment.
+*After you have the preceding functions working:*
 - `checkForWin()`
 	- if the number of found tiles is 10
-		- add a winning message to the footer
+		- add a winning message to the info div
 		- remove the found class
 		- add a won class

 ## START

-- add a click event to the button, so that when it is clicked a new game is triggered.
+- add a click event to the start button, so that when it is clicked a new game is triggered.